-P 799 Capstone II
+P 799 Capstone II 1 credit

 Capstone II is the work of implementing the Capstone Project in Ministry.
-Students register for this credit when the plan is approved by the Advisor and the Board Meeting is scheduled.
+Students register for this credit when the proposal is approved by the Dean of the School of Theology.

 Permanent Deacon Formation Program